AIwaifus/ttaw-enhanced/README.md

 [![LICENSE](https://img.shields.io/badge/license-MIT-blue.svg)](LICENSE)

 # ttaw-enhanced
-Talking to A Wall - An enhanced natural language processing library offering a modular and f
+Talking to A Wall - An enhanced natural language processing library offering a modular and flexible approach.

+## Functionality
+- Determine if two words rhyme using the Double Metaphone phonetic encoding
+- Det